-- Lung Carcinoma
+Etiology of Lung Carcinoma

-The risk of cancer declines after smoking cessation, but it never returns to baseline.
+The risk of cancer declines after smoking cessation, but it never returns to the baseline risk in people who have never smoked.
 About 15 to 20% of people who develop lung cancer have never smoked or have smoked minimally.

 Lung cancer is classified into 2 major categories: